 Different events have different willingness-to-pay and service intensity:

-The luxury upsell: Every event quote should include a "premium option" with restroom trailers.
+The Luxury Upsell: Every event quote should include a "premium option" with restroom trailers.
 Even if only 10% of clients upgrade, the margin on restroom trailers is 50-60% vs. 35-40% on standard units.
-Present it as: "For your VIP section, we offer climate-controlled restroom trailers with running water, mirrors, and music."

 Structuring the Quote